Warner asks Haspel to fix 'unacceptable' public disclosure of her record

 "Given that we are only two days from the date of your confirmation hearing on May 9, 2018, this lack of transparency for the American people about someone nominated for a cabinet-level position is unacceptable," Warner wrote.
 "As the acting Director of the CIA, it is in your power to order the declassification of relevant material or to hasten the process.
 I urge you to take immediate action to remedy these problems."

+Warner's letter was sent to Haspel the same day that the CIA provided two boxes of classified documents to the Senate about her career.

+CIA spokesman Ryan Trapani said the documents "cover the entirety of her career, including her time in CIA's Counter Terrorism Center in the years after 9/11."

-Warner's letter was sent to Haspel the same day that the CIA provided two boxes of classified documents to the Senate about Haspel's career, according to a source familiar with the matter.
-Officials dropped two cardboard boxes that said "HAND CARRY" written in sharpie; one box went to the Senate Intelligence Committee, and the other to the Senate's security office.
+Officials dropped two cardboard boxes that said "HAND CARRY" written by a felt-tip marker; one box went to the Senate Intelligence Committee, and the other to the Senate's security office.

-It's not clear what the new documents contain because they are classified.

 Warner's letter and the additional classified documents come ahead of Haspel's Wednesday confirmation hearing, in which Haspel's performance may determine whether she can secure enough votes to be confirmed as the first female director at Langley.
 Haspel has spent most of her 33-year CIA career undercover, and her role in the George W. Bush administration interrogation and detention program has generated significant opposition to her selection.